mootools/mootools-core/Docs/Core/Browser.md

 * Browser.Platform.mac - (*boolean*) True if the platform is Mac.
 * Browser.Platform.win - (*boolean*) True if the platform is Windows.
 * Browser.Platform.linux - (*boolean*) True if the platform is Linux.
-* Browser.Platform.ipod - (*boolean*) True if the platform is an ipod touch / iphone.
+* Browser.Platform.ipod - (*boolean*) True if the platform is an iPod touch / iPhone.
-* Browser.Platform.other - (*boolean*) True if the platform is neither Mac, Windows or Linux.
+* Browser.Platform.other - (*boolean*) True if the platform is neither Mac, Windows, Linux nor iPod.
 * Browser.Platform.name - (*string*) The name of the platform.

 ### Notes: